Acute myeloid leukemia: Cytogenetics

-Different genetic mutations are associated with a difference in outcomes.
+Different genetic mutations are associated with different outcomes.
 Certain cytogenetic abnormalities are associated with very good outcomes (for example, the (15;17) translocation in APL).
 About half of people with AML have "normal" cytogenetics lacking identifiable translocations or other large-scale anomalies; they fall into an intermediate risk group.
-A number of other cytogenetic abnormalities are known to associate with a poor prognosis and a high risk of relapse after treatment.
+Several other cytogenetic abnormalities are known to be associated with a poor prognosis and a high risk of relapse after treatment.

 A large number of molecular alterations are under study for their prognostic impact in AML.
-However, only FLT3-ITD, NPM1, CEBPA and c-KIT are currently included in validated international risk stratification schema.
+However, only FLT3-ITD, NPM1, CEBPA, and c-KIT are currently included in validated international risk stratification schemas.
 These are expected to increase rapidly in the near future.
 FLT3 internal tandem duplications (ITDs) have been shown to confer a poorer prognosis in AML with normal cytogenetics.
 Several FLT3 inhibitors have undergone clinical trials, with mixed results.
-Two other mutations – NPM1 and biallelic CEBPA are associated with improved outcomes, especially in people with normal cytogenetics and are used in current risk stratification algorithms.
+Two other mutations – NPM1 and biallelic CEBPA are associated with improved outcomes, especially in people with normal cytogenetics, and are used in current risk stratification algorithms.

 Researchers are investigating the clinical significance of c-KIT mutations in AML.
 These are prevalent, and potentially clinically relevant because of the availability of tyrosine kinase inhibitors, such as imatinib and sunitinib that can block the activity of c-KIT pharmacologically.
 It is expected that additional markers (e.g., RUNX1, ASXL1, and TP53) that have consistently been associated with an inferior outcome will soon be included in these recommendations.
 The prognostic importance of other mutated genes (e.g., DNMT3A, IDH1, IDH2) is less clear.

 Other prognostic factors

-Elevated lactate dehydrogenase level were also associated with poorer outcomes.
+Elevated lactate dehydrogenase levels were also associated with poorer outcomes.
 Use of tobacco is associated with a person having a poorer prognosis, and people who are married and live together have a better prognosis.
-People who are treated at place with a higher volume of AML have a better prognosis than those who are treated at those in the lowest quartile.
+People who are treated at a place with a higher volume of AML have a better prognosis than those who are treated at those in the lowest quartile.
 As with most forms of cancer, performance status (i.e. the general physical condition and activity level of the person) plays a major role in prognosis as well.

 For people in remission after induction chemotherapy, residual leukemic cells (minimal residual disease) are associated with higher relapse rates and decreased survival.
 Furthermore, the presence of specific leukemic cells that are capable of initiating a relapse, the leukemia stem cell (a type of cancer stem cell) is associated with impaired survival and higher incidence of relapse.